xieruitao-h3c/rust-blockchain/README.md

 - The process of mining involves taking transactions from mempool (sorted by fees in descending order) and trying to find a hash that satisfies the difficulty condition by changing the nonce value.
 Once the block is mined, it's broadcast to the other nodes, and the process starts over on all the peers.

 - The peers also support syncing mempool and blockchain.
-You can watch it in action by starting a second miner *late*.
+You can watch it in action by starting the second miner late.
 It will request a copy of the blockchain and mempool from others, and resume mining the same data.

-- There is hardly any cryptography here since this was not the main focus.
+- Besides one Sha256 function, there's hardly any cryptography here since this was not the main focus.

 ## Contribute

 Idiomatic code improvements, bug fixes and general cleanup PRs are more than welcome.
-However, no promises on merging any major feature additions, since this repo is meant to stay light and simple.
+However, no promises on merging any major feature additions, since this repo is meant to stay simple and lightweight.

 ## Exercises